 See diagnosing jaundice in babies for more information about the tests used.

-Most babies with jaundice don't need treatment because the level of bilirubin in their blood is found to be low.
+Most babies with jaundice do not need treatment because the level of bilirubin in their blood is found to be low.

-In these cases, the condition usually gets better within 10 to 14 days and won't cause any harm to your baby.
+In these cases, the condition usually gets better within 10 to 14 days and will not cause any harm to your baby.

-If treatment isn't needed, you should continue to breastfeed or bottle feed your baby regularly, waking them up for feeds if necessary.
+If treatment is not needed, you should continue to breastfeed or bottle feed your baby regularly, waking them up for feeds if necessary.

-If your baby's condition gets worse or doesn't disappear after 2 weeks, contact your midwife, health visitor or GP.
+If your baby's condition gets worse or does not disappear after 2 weeks, contact your midwife, health visitor or GP.

 Newborn jaundice can last longer than 2 weeks if your baby was born prematurely or is solely breastfed.
 It usually improves without treatment.

-If your baby's jaundice doesn't improve over time or tests show high levels of bilirubin in their blood, they may be admitted to hospital and treated with phototherapy or an exchange transfusion.
+If your baby's jaundice does not improve over time, or tests show high levels of bilirubin in their blood, they may be admitted to hospital and treated with phototherapy or an exchange transfusion.

 These treatments are recommended to reduce the risk of a rare but serious complication of newborn jaundice called kernicterus, which can cause brain damage.